 Use a Lantern

 Lanterns are great for those cold-weather weddings.
 They add a warm, cozy feel and can even add a classic or vintage touch.
-If you are having a summer wedding, brighten up the lanterns by using a white color rather than rusted color.
+If you are having a summer wedding, brighten up the lanterns by using a white colour rather than rusted colour.
 Use a candle in the center to give that romantic appeal and don’t be afraid to paint the lanterns to suit your wedding style.

 Go for Tea Cups